Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/requirements/non_functional/_index.md

 ### Portability
 The technology architecture should not make it impossible to move to different cloud providers.

-## Other Non Functional requirements
+## Other Non-Functional requirements

 ### System location
-The Altinn solution needs to be located inside Norways borders.
+The Altinn solution needs to be located inside Norwegian borders.
 This requires that we only can choose amongst the cloud providers providing cloud services inside Norway.